Find Affordable College Courses

 Alcorn State, MS

-With a ranking of #7, Alcorn State University did quite well on this year’s most popular schools for nursing students working on their bachelor’s degree.
-Located in the rural area of Alcorn State, Alcorn State is a public college with a small student population.
+Alcorn State University landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree nursing programs.
+Located in the remote area of Alcorn State, Alcorn State is a public school with a small student population.

 Women make up 93% of the nursing majors at the school.